moodle-an-hochschulen/moodle-block_course_overview_campus/README.md

 Changes
 =======
-2013-06-18 - Re-sorted block settings page
+2013-06-18 - Bugfix: Fix problem with new ability to prioritize courses in which I teach.
+Sorry for the inconvenience 2013-06-18 - Re-sorted block settings page
 2013-06-18 - Added ability to prioritize courses in which I teach in the course overview list 2013-06-18 - Added ability to merge homonymous categories into one category when using the category filter